Times Interest Earned Ratio

 - Taxes = $100,000

-times interest earned is calculated by taking the company's EBIT and dividing it by the Interest Expenses, as follows:
+The TIE ratio can be calculated by taking the company's EBIT and dividing it by the Interest Expenses, as follows:

 (With the EBIT = Net Income + Interest Expense + Taxes)

 This example illustrates that Company W generates more than three times enough earnings to support its debt interest payments.

 Interpretation & Analysis

 The significance of the interest coverage ratio value will be determined by the amount of risk you’re comfortable with as an investor.